SeattleTestbed/docs/EducationalAssignments/UndoPartOne.md

 In order to test whether or not these steps worked, please copy and paste the code found below for the sample security layer and sample attack.

-You should get an assertion error when running the test.
+You should get an `RepyArgumentError` when running the test.
 If not, please go through the troubleshooting section found below.